Chinmayee-A/Day2_DA_Internship/README.md

 This report helps the stakeholders to identify trends, top performing regions,sales person, underperforming segments.

-Note: The remaining files added to the repository are the source file, PBI file and all the resources used.
+Note: The remaining files added to the repository are the source file, PBI file and the working of the visual (Video).